jnthnhrrr/python-hemline/README.md

-If you want to apply a different way of wrapping the text, you can define a custom wrapping function and inject it into the constructor of `Frame` by passing it `wrap` parameter.
+If you want to apply a different way of wrapping the text, you can define a custom wrapping function and inject it into the constructor of `Frame` by passing it through the `wrap` parameter.
 The wrapping function must have the function signature `Callable[[str, int], str]`, with the first parameter being the input string, and the second parameter being the target width.